esphome/esphome-docs/guides/getting_started_hassio.rst

 For example the configuration for the node in the picture above can be found in ``/config/esphome/livingroom.yaml``.

-Now go ahead and use one of the :ref:`devices guides <devices>` to extend your configuration for the device you intend to flash an ESPHome firmware onto.
-Then proceed with uploading the first firmware using the upload button.
+Now go ahead and use one of the :ref:`devices guides <devices>` to extend your configuration.

 Adding some (basic) features
 ----------------------------